Prem-ium/Spotify-Wrapped-365/README.md

 ##### Optional .env:
 `MINUTES`: Number of minutes the program should wait before updating Top Tracks playlist.
 Defaults to 360 minutes (or 6 hours).

+`KEEP_ALIVE`: Whether to run the flask server or not to keep program from sleeping on replit.
+Defaults to False.

 `APPRISE_ALERTS`:  Full list of services and their URLs available here: [found here on Apprise wiki](https://github.com/caronc/apprise/wiki).

 `GSPREAD_KEYS`: Your Google Service Account JSON contents obtained via OAuth 2.0 Client ID in Credentials of Google Cloud API.